If you feel overwhelmed due to debt settlement, Chapter 13 bankruptcy GA could allow you to restructure your debts. Learn more here.

 Chapter 13 Bankruptcy, also known as a wage earner’s plan, is a program set up to rehabilitate the debtor so they can avoid bankruptcy.
 In Chapter 13, you’ll be allowed to keep all your property if you pay for it under the bankruptcy terms.
-You usually have three to five years to pay off your debts.
+You usually have three to five years to repay creditors.

-You must also continue making monthly payments to your creditors until you’ve paid off all of your debts or until the end of your payment plan, whichever comes first.
+You must also continue making monthly payments to your creditors until you’ve paid off all of your debts or until the end of your debt repayment plan, whichever comes first.

 Is a Chapter 13 Bankruptcy Worth It?